Mathematical Analysis of Amoebas

 The results from Nakagaki’s experiment demonstrate how the plasmodium can dynamically adapt its shape within the maze, to create a singular, substantial tube that efficiently covers the shortest distance between two food sources (Beekman & Latty, 2015).
 Nevertheless, a fundamental question remains unanswered: How does this seemingly simple organism execute such a complex task in the absence of a nervous system?
 It is not so trivial to explain complex behaviors, such as maze solving, in P. polycephalum.
 However, Alim and colleagues propose an attractive, yet simple hypothesis, which is based on a feedback loop between a molecule and a propagating contraction front (Alim et al., 2017).

 The researchers conducted an experiment to observe how P. polycephalum network formation responds to a nutrient stimulus (nutritive liquid).
-When P. polycephalum forages for food, it constructs a network of tubes with a gel-like outer layer that houses an actin-myosin cytoskeleton which induces periodic contractions.
+When P. polycephalum forages for food, it constructs a network of tubes with a gel-like outer layer that houses an actin-myosin which induces periodic contractions.
 In response to attractants or repellants, the organism produces corresponding changes in contraction amplitude and frequency.
 In the case of an attractant, the slime mold responds by increasing both the amplitude and the frequency of contractions throughout the organism, whereas in the presence of a repellent, it responds by decreasing the amplitude and frequency of the contractions (Alim et al., 2017).

 By utilizing bright-field microscopy, the researchers were able to monitor the network’s behavior pre- and post-stimulation over a period of 2 to 3 hours.
 Upon exposure to the nutritive liquid, immediate changes in tube contraction were observed (see Figure 4a).
 The response began with a localized inflation of tubes directly exposed to the food source, followed by a uniform reduction in tube volume elsewhere due to the fixed amount of fluid within the network (Alim et al., 2017).

-Analysis of wave patterns revealed that there was an increase in oscillation amplitude at the stimulation site (see Figure 4b and 4c).
+of wave patterns revealed that there was an increase in oscillation amplitude at the stimulation site (see Figure 4b and 4c).
 The change in amplitude was subsequently propagated along the adjacent tubes at an average speed of approximately 13 mm/s.
 Interestingly, the spread of this change in amplitude was not symmetrical around the stimulation site and the velocity of the amplitude front varied between 1 and 20 mm/s across the different-sized tubes (see Figure 5b).
 In fact, tubes with larger radii transmitted the change more quickly than tubes with smaller radii (Alim et al., 2017).

 This radially asymmetrical increase in contraction amplitude around the stimulus site suggests a basic feedback mechanism.
 In this feedback mechanism, an initial stimulus, such as a food source, triggers the release of a signaling molecule.
 This signaling molecule subsequently triggers local wall contractions, leading to an increase in local fluid flow.
 In turn, the increased fluid flow causes the dispersion of the signaling molecule, creating a downstream signal.
 The signaling molecule repeatedly triggers local wall contractions and is gradually pushed away from its original source, generating a self-propagating front that travels throughout the entire organism (Alim et al., 2017).